leelong3009/react-todo/README.md

 1. Use object[key] to access values of this key.
 E.g:
     - users = {1: {id: 1, name: "a"}, 2: {id: 2, name:"b"}} then users[1] -> {id: 1, name:"a"}
-2. Use Destructuring to exact value from an array, object.
+2. Use Destructuring to exact values from an array, object.
 E.g: const {id, name} = user;
 3. Use spread syntax to clone/ combine array, object, pass to function.
 E.g: let arr = [...arr1, 5]
 4. Open parenthesis & curly bracket:
     - arrow function syntax () => (expession) or () => ({id : 1}) to return an object/value, or if you want to use {}, you have to return a value.